-Information Gap Rating

-Information/evidence is inadequate or contradictory to determining whether an element of the fishery complies with the requirements of this section of the MarinTrust fishery assessment.
+Information Gap Rating: Information/evidence is inadequate or contradictory to determining whether an element of the fishery complies with the requirements of this section of the MarinTrust fishery assessment.
 In these cases an Information Gap rating is assigned.
-These are areas in which additional information is needed before the assessor can reliably determine whether the fishery meets the MarinTrust requirements, therefore the assessment will be temporarily paused until the Information Gap is closed.
+These are areas in which additional information is needed before the assessor can reliably determine whether the fishery meets the MarinTrust requirements.
 These gaps may be solved via discussion with the fishery stakeholders to obtain further information.
 Alternatively, the generation of additional data (via, for example, a new fishery data collection regime) may form part of the Fishery Action Plan.
 In either case, the determination in this section will need to be reviewed once sufficient information is available to determine whether the fishery is awarded a Status Gap or a Pass rating.

-Status Gap Rating

-Information/evidence is sufficient to reliably demonstrate that the fishery is not in compliance with the requirements of this section of the MarinTrust fishery assessment.
+Status Gap Rating: Information/evidence is sufficient to reliably demonstrate that the fishery is not in compliance with the requirements of this section of the MarinTrust fishery assessment.
 In these cases a Status Gap rating is assigned.
 These are areas in which the status of the fishery is well understood, but does not meet the MarinTrust requirement(s).
 These gaps will generally be solved via the development and application of the Fishery Action Plan.

-Pass Rating

-Pass ratings represent sections of the MarinTrust fishery assessment which have been passed by the fishery during the IP assessment.
+Pass Rating: Pass ratings represent sections of the MarinTrust fishery assessment which have been passed by the fishery during the assessment.
 There is adequate information to reliably determine that the requirements have been met.
-These sections will generally not appear in the Fishery Action Plan.
+These sections will generally not appear in the Fishery Action Plan but an applicant may include them if further relevant work is planned.

-2. Development of a Stakeholder-led Fishery Action Plan
+3.0 Development of a Stakeholder-led Fishery Action Plan

 The Applicant must develop and implement a Fishery Action Plan (FAP), with an associated and appropriate budget and deadlines, designed to address the deficiencies in the fishery necessary to achieve the project's objectives.
 An assessor and/or consultant, who has expertise in both the fishery and the MarinTrust fishery assessment process, may be used to assist in the development of the FAP.
 The applicant may use an approved MarinTrust assessor (as listed on the MarinTrust website here) or utilise in-house expertise if available and suitably experienced.
 The applicant may also choose to have their application checked or peer reviewed prior to submission at their own cost.
-The assessor and/or consultant will have no say regarding the acceptance, or not, of the fishery onto the MarinTrust Improver Programme.
+The assessor and/or consultant will have no say regarding the acceptance, or not, of the fishery onto the MarinTrust IP.
 After Peer Review by an approved and independent accredited Certification Body, the final decision will be made by the Improver Programme Application Committee (IPAC), who will make this recommendation to the MarinTrust Governing Body Committee (GBC) for the final confirmation.

-Once accepted into the programme, the FAP, its associated deadlines and all other pertinent information must be made publicly available via the MarinTrust website and/or other recognised tools such as the FisheryProgress.org1 website or equivalent, as approved by MarinTrust.
+Once accepted onto the IP programme, the FAP, its associated deadlines and all other pertinent information must be made publicly available via the MarinTrust website and, if relevant, other FIP repositories (this could be a specific website developed by the FIP stakeholders).
 Details of where this information can be found should be made available to MarinTrust so they may provide a link on the website.

-The budget does not need to be made publicly available, but evidence of an adequate budget for the project must be made available to the peer reviewer.
+The budget information does not need to be made publicly available, but evidence of an adequate budget for the project must be made available to the peer reviewer.
 A confidentiality agreement can be put in place if needed.

-The Fishery Action Plan must include:
+The Fishery Action Plan must include (at a minimum):